Germany–Philippines relations: History

-The German-Filipino relation start goes back to the 19th-century national hero José Rizal, who lived in Germany for some time and finished writing his famous novel Noli Me Tangere while living there, and published it with the assistance of professor Ferdinand Blumentritt; the house where Rizal lived in Berlin sports a commemorative plaque, and efforts are underway to purchase the building from its owner.
+The German-Filipino relations start goes back to the 19th-century national hero José Rizal, who lived in Germany for some time and finished writing his famous novel Noli Me Tangere while living there, and published it with the assistance of professor Ferdinand Blumentritt; the house where Rizal lived in Berlin sports a commemorative plaque, and efforts are underway to purchase the building from its owner.
 A life-size statue of Jose Rizal stands in a fountain in a small park in Wilhelmsfeld, Heidelberg.

-Before revolution, Negotiating colonial agreement was plan to get Philippines under newly Empire of Germany but never receive.
+Before and during the revolution, Germany expressed interest in the Philippines and its acquisition.
+More specifically, in a communication to Paul von Hatzfeldt, the German ambassador to the United Kingdom, by then-Secretary of State of Foreign Affairs Bernhard von Bülow, a list was given in which it included areas that the German government was interested in acquiring, which included the Philippine island of Mindanao.

+In January 1899, Teodoro Sandiko was contacted by German diplomat Gotthard Klocke, leading to shipment of Krupp guns to the Philippine Republic, for their Republican Army.
+It was soon revealed by Chicago Tribune on February 28, 1899 while the shipment was still on its way.
+The Philippine Republic only managed to get a few of the Krupp Guns during the Philippine-American War.

 In 1951, the Federal Republic of Germany had tripled its import of Philippine goods in comparison to its exports to the Philippines.
 Although given the fact that there is still a concession that the two countries are still at war, there had been no attempts to exchange diplomatic representatives on both sides.

 On February 19, 1954, former Senator Lorenzo Tañada Sr. introduced in the Philippine senate, a resolution which provided for a termination of war between the Republic of the Philippines and Germany.
 The senate, subsequently, ratified the bill which announced the acceptance of the official relations between the two countries.

 Mass migration from the Philippines to Germany began in the late 1960s, with large numbers of Filipina nurses taking up employment in German hospitals; however, with the onset of the 1973 oil crisis, German recruitment of gastarbeiter largely came to a halt.
 Hiring of Filipina nurses restarted in 2013, as part of the Agreement between German Federal Employment Agency and Philippine Overseas Employment Administration.
 Immigration through marriage began in the 1980s, with roughly 1,000 women a year applying at the Philippine Embassy for a Certificate of Legal Capacity to Contract Marriage up until 1990.